COURSE TITLE:

 B. LEARNING APPLICATION

-Choose one behavior observed in Assignment #6 and develop an intervention plan for reducing the impact of this behavior.
-Write a 2-3 page summary.
+Choose one behavior observed in Assignment #6 and develop an intervention plan for reducing this behavior.
+Be sure to integrate ideas from the manual into your paper.
+You may want to use the “Teacher Interview” form (p.
+42) at the end of this manual as a helpful guideline.
+Write a 2-page summary.

 OR